bijayjha2025/Learning-React/01_Card_Component/LearningCardComponent/README.md

+# Learning Journey
+I practiced this piece of code while learning React in my first day of React Learning.
+Special thanks to Bro Code, whom I consider my primary teacher in my web development journey.
+All my React Learnings are based on his videos.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.